phalashi/Snake-and-Ladder/README.md

 ## **How to Run the Game in Your System**
 - Download the Python 3 installer package from the official website and install it, if not installed previously.
-- Run the following in the terminal to install the Pygame library
+- Run the following in the terminal to install the PyGame library.
 ```
 pip3 install pygame
 ```